-“Adaptations of Chekhov abound, ranging from translations to radical usurpations of the original plays.
-Contemporary playwrights do not erase Chekhov but accompany his signature language and mood with their own.
-Elements of Chekhov’s Three Sisters remain visible in INSIGNIFANCE[…]; Steffens’ voice strikes a remarkable harmony with Chekhov’s.
-Illustrating the human capacity for love and destruction through haunting images and poetic language, this new adaptation joins countless other in reorienting the Chekhovian mood for contemporary theatre.
+“[Jamersons’] voice strikes a remarkable harmony with Chekhov’s.
+Illustrating the human capacity for love and destruction through haunting images and poetic language, this new adaptation joins countless others in reorienting the Chekhovian mood for contemporary theatre.” – Dramaturg Anna Jennings.

 Bell and Bliss